 Hello, and welcome!
 I’ve noticed a major increase in visits to this post over the last two days.
 Would you be kind enough to comment below on how you found it?
 Most seem to be coming from Google search, so could you tell me your search terms and what you’re looking for?
 I also refer you to my post on “The Bubble Wrap back story” elsewhere on the blog.
 Thanks! — Howard

 Nomination of Alfred W. Fielding and Marc Chavannes to National Inventors Hall of Fame

-An invention that flopped as a wallpaper 60 years ago popped into public awareness soon after as the material IBM chose to protect its delicate super computers.
-It changed packing and shipping forever, and today its role in pop culture as a toy, stress reliever and even modern art is also celebrated every January on Bubble Wrap Appreciation Day.
+An invention that flopped as a wallpaper 60 years ago popped into public awareness soon afterward.
+When IBM chose the material to protect its delicate super computers, it changed packing and shipping forever.
+Today its role in pop culture as a toy, stress reliever and even modern art is celebrated every January on Bubble Wrap Appreciation Day.

 In 1957, Marc A. Chavannes, a Swiss chemical engineer, approached mechanical engineer Alfred W. Fielding with the concept of creating an insulating, textured wallpaper by sealing two sheets of plastic together on a paper backing.
 Chavannes had been working on ways to emboss thermoplastic film as early as 1948, but that method resulted in a textured sheet without the air cushioning we know today.